 - Support the policies and programs of the Humboldt County Office of Education and perform assigned duties consistent with school, district or office policies, regulations, and procedures;

 - Maintain professional competency by actively engaging in employer directed in-service activities and other similar opportunities provided to staff;

 - Cooperatively engages in the professional evaluation process with supervisor to ensure ongoing professional growth and competence;

-- Attends regular and special staff meetings and actively participates as a member of the educational team;
+- Attend regular and special staff meetings and actively participates as a member of the educational team;

-- Responds effectively to the input from and coordinates tasks with district/school personnel as required by assignment;
+- Respond effectively to the input from and coordinates tasks with district/school personnel as required by assignment;

 - Modify the traditional modes of delivering instructional services to reasonably accommodate an individual’s disabilities;

 - Create and maintain a safe learning environment.

 - Various community resources associated with the career field